briancsparks/jaguar/prompt-notes/my-python-ability.md

 - Delivering any of my Python work to others - who never have their system setup to run anything but vanilla Python.

 But I am a professional developer with 30+ years experience in the industry, mostly C/C++ and JS.

+And don't do any of that `typing` nonsense.
+Python is a dynamic language, let's lean into it, and avoid all that typing gymnastics.